SpaceVim/SpaceVim/docs/index.md

 1. What is the project status?

-The current stable version is 0.2.0.
+The current stable version is 0.5.0.
 See the milestones page for development progress and the roadmap for high-level plans.

 2. Is SpaceVim trying to turn Vim/Neovim into an IDE?

-With layers feature, this [version](<>) of vim distribution to turn vim/neovim into an IDE for many language.
+With layers feature, this version of vim distribution try to turn vim/neovim into an IDE for many language.

-3. Will SpaceVim deprecate Vimscript?

-No, the custom configration file is written in vim script.

-4. Which version of vim/neovim is needed?
+3. Which version of vim/neovim is needed?

-vim 7.4/neovim v0.1.7
+vim 7.4/neovim v0.1.7, and `+lua` or `+python3` is needed.